-The Food Writers’ Workshop 2019 will take place on Sunday April 28, at Littlefield in Gowanus, Brooklyn.
-Purchase tickets here.
+The Food Writers’ Workshop 2019 took place on Sunday April 28, at Littlefield in Gowanus, Brooklyn.
+Listen to recordings below and on iTunes.

 Building a Niche